What Type of Loan is Best for Investment Property? 8 Options to Explore

 How do rental property loans work?

-Securing a loan for an investment property can be more challenging than obtaining a mortgage for a primary residence.
-Lenders perceive investment properties as riskier, often requiring investors to meet stricter criteria.
+These factors can make securing a loan for an investment property more challenging than obtaining a mortgage for a primary residence.
+However, investors with solid financials and well-chosen properties often successfully secure funding.

 Investment property loan options